 Brewster entered Peterhouse in December 1580, aged about 14; the last reference to him in the College's records occurs in December 1581.
 After Peterhouse, in 1584, aged about 18, he entered the service at Court of William Davison, whom in 1585 he accompanied to the Low Countries where Davison was to negotiate an alliance with the States-General of the Netherlands.
 Cambridge had itself been, and remained, a centre of religious reformist thought; but Brewster's time with Davison in the Netherlands gave him the opportunity to hear and see more of reformed religion, and led him to draw closer to the concept of splitting from the Established Church of England.

-Brewster remained with Davison when, in 1586, Davison was appointed assistant to Queen Elizabeth's Secretary of State, Francis Walsingham; but Davison lost the favor of the Queen in 1587.
+Brewster remained with Davison when, in 1586, Davison was appointed assistant to Queen Elizabeth's Secretary of State, Francis Walsingham; but Davison lost the favour of the Queen in 1587.
 On Davison's dismissal from office and prosecution, Brewster returned to Scrooby, in 1590 being appointed, on the intercession of Davison, to succeed his father as Postmaster.

 By the 1590s, Brewster's brother, James, a rebellious Anglican priest, had become Vicar of the nearby Nottinghamshire Parish of Sutton and Lound, from 1594 appointing dissenting Curates to Scrooby church.
 William Brewster went further, adopting Puritan views and setting out on a path of separation from the Church of England.
 He became a leading member of the Congregation of Brownists, which from about 1602 assembled on his farm at Scrooby; and in 1606 he formed the Separatist Church of Scrooby.